Who is this guy?

 James’ clients have included Sony Music Japan, Hyatt Hotels, Honolulu Symphony, Hana Hou!
 Magazine, Hawaiian Airlines, Lululemon Athletica, Nella Media Group, Advertising Associates International, Children’s Miracle Network, Honolulu Board of REALTORS, Locations Hawai'i, Kapiolani Hospital, Hawaii Pacific Health, and more.

-To see more of James' photography and amazing photo manipulations,
+To see more of James' travel photography and Hawai'i landscapes,

 visit the Modified Images Gallery and Studio at the Chinatown Artists Lofts in Honolulu.